10 Best Contract Management Software for Startups & Small Business (2026)

 Best for: Sales teams who need beautiful proposals with built-in signing.

 PandaDoc sits between a proposal tool and a CLM.
-It's excellent for sales-driven documents but less suited for complex legal contracts.
+Excellent for sales-driven documents.
+Less suited for complex legal contracts.

 Screenshot via G2